King of Swamp Castle: Don't like her? What's wrong with her? She's beautiful! She's rich! She's got huge ...tracts of land!

 - This appears in Tales of Vesperia with Judith, who is regarded as the sexiest party member because of her large breasts.
 Oh.
 And exposed midriff and legs.

-- Varric begins telling the story of Dragon Age II by portraying Bethany (and Hawke if female) as incredibly well endowed.
-Soon Cassandra calls bullshit (mostly because what the Hawkes do in the narration, rather than the size of their chests) and when he begins again they are far more modest.
+- Varric begins telling the story of Dragon Age II by portraying Hawke's sister Bethany as incredibly well-endowed.
+Soon Cassandra calls bullshit (mostly because of what the Hawkes do in the narration, rather than the size of their chests) and when he begins again, her bust is back to its regular size.
+(Hilariously, if Hawke is female, her assets remain the same size throughout.)
+It's probably a nod to Varric's canonical status as an Unreliable Narrator, but it does paint him as a bit of a Covert Pervert.

 - Mia Fey from Ace Attorney was once able use her large breasts to get information out of a Dirty Old Man witness.
 Also, in the first game she gets a small boy to start talking with a Cheshire Grin smile when Phoenix had a hard time getting him to cooperate at all.

-- Deconstructed in Oppai Sensou ~Kyonyuu vs. Hinnyuu~ (literally: Breast Wars ~Big Breasts vs. Tiny Breasts~), where the struggle between large-breasted women and flat-chested women to determine which is superior has escalated to full-on war.
-Women are literally murdering eachother in an attempt to prove this trope is true (or untrue).
+- In Oppai Sensou ~Kyonyuu vs. Hinnyuu~ (literally: Breast Wars ~Big Breasts vs. Tiny Breasts~), the struggle between large-breasted women and flat-chested women to determine which is superior has escalated to full-on war.
+Women are literally murdering each other in an attempt to prove this trope is true (or untrue).

 - In My Girlfriend Is the President, small-chested Ell becomes worried that Junichirou believes this, based on the common knowledge that guys like big boobs as well as his constant comments about Ran or Putina's impressive chests.
 However, it's subverted when Junichirou delcares that it isn't true - what he loves isn't specifically large breasts, but instead the existence of breasts altogether.